Generalized virial theorem for contact Hamiltonian systems: Contact geometry

-Contact manifolds fall into the broader category of Jacobi manifolds \cite{deLeon} which are equipped with a local Lie bracket structure \(\{\cdot,\cdot\}:C^\infty(\mathcal{M}_c,\Re) \times C^\infty(\mathcal{M}_c,\Re) \rightarrow C^\infty(\mathcal{M}_c,\Re)\) which has been called a Lagrange bracket \cite{Raj,contactBH}.
-On any Jacobi manifold, the Lie bracket is defined as where \(\Lambda\) is an appropriate bi-vector field (analogous to the Poisson bi-vector on Poisson manifolds) and \(E\) is a vector field on the Jacobi manifold such that In the above equations, \([\cdot, \cdot]\) is the Schouten-Nijenhuis bracket \cite{SN}.
-On a contact manifold, we identify \(E = \xi\) (Reeb vector field) and \(\Lambda = (d\eta)^{-1}\) or equivalently, \(\Lambda (df,dg) = d\eta(X_f,X_g)\) which gives in Darboux coordinates the following expression: for any \(f , g \in C^\infty(\mathcal{M}_c,\Re)\).
-It follows that the Lagrange bracket of a constant with a function may not in general be zero, i.e. \(\{1,f\} = \xi(f)\) for any \(f \in C^\infty(\mathcal{M}_c,\Re)\), unlike the case with Poisson brackets wherein the bracket vanishes identically.
-Further, it is easy to check that if the functions \(f\) and \(g\) are independent of \(s\), the Lagrange bracket reduces to the Poisson bracket, as is anticipated.
-It can be easily shown that a contact vector field has the following form in terms of the Lagrange bracket: meaning that \(X_h\) of a constant function is zero consistently.
+On a contact manifold, i.e. with $M = (\mathcal{M}_c,\eta)$, we identify $E = \xi$ (Reeb vector field) and $\Lambda (df,dg) = d\eta(X_f,X_g)$ which gives in Darboux coordinates, the following expression: for any $f , g \in C^\infty(\mathcal{M}_c,\mathbb{R})$.
+This Jacobi bracket on a contact manifold has been called the Lagrange bracket in \cite{RT6,contactBH}.
+It follows that the Lagrange bracket of a constant with a function may not in general be zero, i.e. $\{1,f\} = \xi(f)$ for any $f \in C^\infty(\mathcal{M}_c,\mathbb{R})$, unlike the case with Poisson brackets wherein the bracket vanishes identically.
+This stems from the fact that $\{\cdot,\cdot\}$ does not satisfy the Leibniz condition and as a consequence, $\{\cdot,h\}$ does not define a vector field, i.e. it does not act as a derivation.
+It is easy to check that if the functions $f$ and $g$ are independent of $s$, the Lagrange bracket reduces to the Poisson bracket, as is anticipated.
+It can be straightforwardly shown that a contact vector field has the following form in terms of the Lagrange bracket: